Alejogb1/job-board/blog-data/why-am-i-getting-a-typeerror-when-initializing-my-deep-neural-network.md

 id: "why-am-i-getting-a-typeerror-when-initializing-my-deep-neural-network"
 ---

-Let's tackle this type error.
+type error.
 It's something I've definitely bumped into more than a few times during my years developing neural networks.
 Usually, when you see a `TypeError` during network initialization, it boils down to a mismatch in expected data types or dimensions, often stemming from how you're defining or passing parameters within your model's architecture.
 It's rarely the code itself that's fundamentally broken, but rather, a case of subtle inconsistencies in the building blocks.
 I've seen it happen with everything from TensorFlow to PyTorch and even custom frameworks.

 I remember one specific project, a rather complex image segmentation model for medical scans.
 We were chasing down this very error for what felt like ages.
 We’d inadvertently passed an integer where a floating-point tensor was expected in one of the early convolutional layers, and it caused a cascade of downstream failures.
 Debugging it required a methodical tracing of data types throughout the model creation process.
 It's a painful, but vital lesson that emphasizes the importance of meticulous parameter checking, especially when you're working with numerous layers and complex tensor shapes.